 Water and the “Self” Culture

 Unlike in some Western countries where servers wait on your every need, Korea has a strong “Self” culture.
 If you see a sign that says “Water is Self (물은 셀프),” it means you should grab your own water bottle and cups from the fridge or dispenser.
 Similarly, many places have a “Banchan Self-Bar” where you can refill those delicious side dishes as much as you want—just make sure you only take what you can finish.
+I often see scenes like this at the snack bar(bunsikjib) where I frequently go to eat tteokbokki or kimbap.

 The Do’s and Don’ts of Korean Dining Etiquette

-Korean dining etiquette is deeply rooted in Confucian values, which prioritize respect for elders and the group over the individual.
+Korean Dining Etiquette is deeply rooted in Confucian values, which prioritize respect for elders and the group over the individual.

 – Wait for the Signal

-The most important rulein Korean dining etiquette is the “Elder First” rule.
+The most important rule in Korean Dining Etiquette is the “Elder First” rule.
 If you are dining with Korean friends or seniors, do not pick up your chopsticks until the oldest person at the table has started eating.
 It’s a simple gesture that shows immense respect.

 – Spoon vs. Chopsticks